Headstrong (Headstrong album)

-Headstrong is the eponymous debut release and sole album of the band of the same name.
+Headstrong is the debut release and sole album of the band of the same name.
 It was released on RCA Records in 2002 and proved to be the group's only album before disbanding the following year.

-The band chose Dan Brodbeck, the same man behind their demo, to produce the album in their hometown of London, Ontario, Canada..Headstrong features one single in "Adriana," which reached #15 on the Mainstream Rock Tracks and had a music video.
+The band chose Dan Brodbeck, the same man behind their demo, to produce the album in their hometown of London, Ontario, Canada.
+Headstrong features one single in "Adriana", which reached #15 on the Mainstream Rock Tracks and had a music video.
 Its style features elements of hip hop and funk intertwined with metal and has been compared to bands like Rage Against the Machine, 311, and Red Hot Chili Peppers.

 Prior to the release of Headstrong, the band toured through Canada from November to December 2001.
-Following its release, they performed with Tommy Lee before being curiously pulled from touring in July 2002.
+Following its release, they performed with Tommy Lee before being pulled from touring in July 2002.
 The following month they were dropped by RCA Records.

-Curiously, despite that all of the members and producers were Canadian by origin, 'Headstrong' was priced at $24.99 in local Canadian markets, making it difficult for the band to earn fans in their debut in their own territory.
+Despite that all of the members and producers were Canadian by origin, Headstrong was priced at $24.99 in local Canadian markets, making it difficult for the band to earn fans in their debut in their own territory.
 The band cites these types of decisions in their reasons to exit the music business.